Hypoxic Ischemic Encephalopathy Explained

 - Babies who exhibit evidence of lung problems and malformations

 Once childbirth is underway, other risk factors can contribute to HIE.
 These include:

 In the hugely significant hours following childbirth, infants can still be at risk for HIE.
-The leading causes of HIE after the birth has occurred include:

 Depending on the severity of the HIE, your baby may face developmental delays and roadblocks including: